 In(text)change, Street Performance, Exeter (HEM festival 2002), Birmingham (2003), and London (Tabernacle Trust, Nottinghill, 2004).

-Versioning street work where words are exchanged, references Isabel Allende’s short story Dos Palabras (Two Words).
+Making street performances where words are exchanged makes reference to Isabel Allende’s short story Dos Palabras (Two Words).
 Her character Belisa is so poor that her choices are to become a servant or a prostitute.
 Instead she discovers the magic of words, she

 ‘found out that words make their way in the world without a master, and that anyone with a little cleverness can appropriate them and do business with them.’

-Using conversation, dialogue and textual interchange in public sites to produce dyadic interactions of fragmented texts, enunciating the female body as a differentiated site of exchange.
+Using writing and text in public spaces creates visibility for women.
+Conversation, dialogue and textual interchange in public sites produce dyadic interactions between fragmented texts enunciating the female body as a differentiated site of exchange.